solashirai/FoodSubstitutionDataScripts/experiment_code/score_similarity/README.md

 Run the setup_experiment_scores script to compute scores for ingredient substitutability using a few different methods.

+Prior to running the code, make sure that you have created directories for input and output data.
+By default the code expects these to be under the experiment_code folder, as ```experiment_code/data/in/``` and ```experiment_code/data/out/```.
 Running the script requires you to collect several pieces of data and place them into the data/in directory.

 ### FOODKG data